cea-hpc/modules/doc/source/module.rst

   :envvar:`MODULES_SEARCH_MATCH` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.
 The :option:`--contains` and :option:`--starts-with` command line switches change the value of this configuration option.
+See :envvar:`MODULES_SEARCH_MATCH` description for details.

  .. mconfig:: set_shell_startup